sennoncap/zawgyi-unicode-converter-pwa/README.md

 ## Features

-* Ability to convert Zawgyi to Unicode and Unicode to Zawgyi
+* Ability to convert Zawgyi to standard Myanmar Unicode and standard Myanmar Unicode to Zawgyi
 * Amazing correctness in every conversion
-* Intelligent understanding of your input and convert automatically
+* Intelligent understanding of input font encoding and convert automatically
 * Ability to use anytime even disconnected from internet
-* Fully tested with Myanmar Spelling Book (မြန်မာ စာလုံးပေါင်း သတ်ပုံကျမ်း) data
+* Fully tested with words and text from Myanmar Dictionaries, Myanmar Spelling Book and social media posts
-* Open source and MIT license!
+* Free, open source and MIT license!

 ## Programming Languages & Frameworks